An in to the Internship Process

 Your Faculty Supervisor

-The faculty supervisor cannot give you credit for a work experience you completed in the past or guarantee you a position.
+This faculty member will act as the professor for the course, assisting you throughout the internship opportunity, contacting your Site Supervisor to track your performance, and assigning your grade.
+The faculty supervisor cannot give you credit for a work experience you completed in the past.
+He or she cannot guarantee you a position.
 Your own initiative is essential for finding and completing a successful internship opportunity.

 This is the person with whom you will work at the site.
 He or she is not determined until you have selected a site and been offered a position; this might not be the same person who initially accepted you.
 In order to qualify for this position, this person must have skills superior to yours, and must be willing to guide you and evaluate your work.